Pediatric Nurse Practitioner - Primary Care

 Graduation from the PNP Master of Science in Nursing specialty prepares you for licensure and “approval to practice” as a Registered Nurse (RN) in every state.
 Both PNP and ACPNP graduates, who entered the specialty as RNs, are eligible to sit for examination for the applicable certification, and eligible for prescriptive authority in all 50 states, with restrictions as specified by each state.
 Visit Credentialing and Certification for specific information.

 Functions Performed by the Pediatric Nurse Practitioner

-In addition to general functions performed by the Advanced Practice Nurse, the PMHNP may provide these specific functions:
+In addition to general functions performed by the Advanced Practice Nurse, the PNP may provide these specific functions:

 - Empower children and families.

 - Promote wellness oriented self care.

 - Work with children and their families in anticipation of developmental milestones, life cycle events.

 - Perform or recommend age-appropriate screening procedures.

 - Diagnose and treat common acute health problems, illnesses, and minor trauma.

 - Care for and counsel children with common identified, stable chronic conditions.